 Richard is the course director of Imperial’s Global Health BSc programme, deputy director for the first two years of undergraduate medicine (MBBS), as well as the lead for the Foundations of Public Health Practice modules in the School of Public Health’s MPH and Global MPH (online) programmes.

-In his clinical / service role, Richard is academic lead consultant in the London Borough of Southwark, where he is also a postgraduate educational supervisor for higher specialty and foundation training.
+In his clinical role, Richard works in the London Borough of Southwark where he led the local contact tracing programme alongside other health protection duties during the COVID-19 pandemic.
+He is the consultant lead for research and training, and a postgraduate educational supervisor for higher specialty and foundation training.

 Richard trained at Guy's, King's and St Thomas' School of Medicine.
-Completing the academic foundation programme at Guy's and St Thomas' NHS Foundation Trust and the Institute of Psychiatry, he moved to Imperial College London as an NIHR Academic Clinical Fellow in Public Health Medicine in 2010.
-He completed his higher specialty training in 2015 having held a wide range of roles across the NHS, local government, national government and private sector including as Senior Policy Advisor to the Department of Health and Social Care.
+Completing the academic foundation programme at Guy's and St Thomas' NHS Foundation Trust and the Institute of Psychiatry, he moved to Imperial College London as an NIHR Academic Clinical Fellow in Public Health Medicine.
+He has held a wide range of roles across the NHS, local government, national government and private sector including as Senior Policy Advisor to the Department of Health and Social Care.

 Richard provides consulting and advisory services on a range of population health topics including pharmaceutical medicine (including cancer drugs), population health management, and the application of data science to research and practice.
 He holds honorary consultant roles at Imperial College Healthcare NHS Trust, and at Guy’s and St Thomas’ NHS Foundation Trust (collaborating with Evelina Children’s Hospital, London).